ROYCE' Town Station: Planning

 The idea of building the station came about when the town of Tōbetsu and Royce', a chocolate manufacturing company, submitted a joint petition to JR Hokkaido, seeking to establish a new infill station.
 The station was planned to improve convenience for visitors to Royce's Futomi factory, which is located along the Sasshō Line, as well as to attract private investments to develop housing sites and visitor facilities in the area surrounding the station.
 Royce' paid ¥930 million for the construction of the station building and platform, while the town of Tōbetsu would build the station square at an estimated cost of ¥546 million.

 Construction

 Construction of the station began in the spring of 2021, and the station itself opened on 12 March 2022.
 While most trains stop at the station, a minority of trains are timetabled to skip the station.
 Following the opening of the station, approximately 500 people were expected to use the station daily, according to JR Hokkaido.
 Construction of the station square started later in June 2021; while the station square was originally meant to open in tandem with the railway station, a geological survey revealed that the site was on soft ground.
-Thus, the opening of the station square was delayed, and is expected to be completed in March 2023.
+Thus, the opening of the station square was delayed, and was completed in March 2023.